 - Introductory playlist focusing primarily on Ochs’ anti-war activism and artistic evolution

-- Rare, high-quality footage of people coming together to celebrate the end of the Vietnam War (including potent interviews with Joan Baez, Harry Belafonte and other activists).
+- A documentary called “A WAR IS OVER,” by filmmaker Victoria Schultz, featuring rare, high-quality footage of people coming together to celebrate the end of the Vietnam War (including potent interviews with Joan Baez, Harry Belafonte and other activists).

 - Includes philosophy toward topical songwriting and critical response.